 Iron overload in sideroblastic anemia

-Diagnosis can be made with the fulfillment of the following criteria: Laboratory findings most commonly show excessive iron overload.
-A complete blood count is first done, usually showing the presence of microcytosis with an MCV < 80.
-Variations in RBC size and shape is reflected with an increased RDW (Red blood cell distribution width).
+Diagnosis can be made based on the following criteria: Laboratory findings most commonly show excessive iron overload.
+A complete blood count will show the presence of microcytosis with an MCV < 80.
+Variations in RBC size and shape are reflected with an increased RDW (Red blood cell distribution width).
 Hemoglobin levels are usually below 7 g/dl.
-Iron studies show a serum iron level of high, elevated ferritin levels, normal or decreased tibc (total iron binding capacity) and elevated transferrin saturation.
-Laboratory prussian blue staining show hypochromic RBC with basophilic granules staining positive for iron, giving the classic ring sideroblast shape (Image 2).
-It can also be seen in peripheral blood with those having severe anemia.
+Iron studies show elevated serum ferritin levels, normal or decreased tibc (total iron-binding capacity), and elevated transferrin saturation.
+Laboratory Prussian blue staining will show hypochromic RBC with basophilic granules staining positive for iron, giving the classic ring sideroblast shape (Image 2).
+It will also be visible in peripheral blood in patients with severe anemia.

-MRI can also show iron overload in organs such as the heart, liver or bone marrow.
+MRI can also show iron overload in organs such as the heart, liver, or bone marrow.
 Bone marrow exams offer diagnostic imagery.
 The marrow shows erythroid hyperplasia with poor hemoglobin concentration with the presence of ring sideroblasts.
-The amount of iron seen in the bone marrow is heightened due to ineffective intramedullary hemolysis.
+There are greater amounts of iron in the bone marrow due to ineffective intramedullary hemolysis.